iiiyu/iiiyu/README.md

 I’m a software engineer with twelve years of experience developing web applications and services, as well as providing technical leadership for small teams of software developers.

 I’ve recently used Go.
-I’ve also written a good amount of Elixir, Python, TypeScript, HTML.
+I’ve also written Elixir, Python, TypeScript, HTML.
 I learn quickly, care about detail, and love every new technology.

 I currently live with my family in [Auckland](https://en.wikipedia.org/wiki/Auckland).